d1manson/waveform/README.md

 The project uses the pythoning naming convention known as [PEP8](https://www.python.org/dev/peps/pep-0008/).
 This is not common in JavaScript, but it's nice to use because you don't have to think much: just go with `lower_snake_case` for everything except `ClassNames`.
 It also has the side effect of making it fairly obvious when you are using an API because the API typically uses `lowerFirstCamelCase`.

 Favour long variable names over abbreviations or omissions of helpful information, e.g. `pkey_to_rendered_options` is a good variable name because it makes it clear that the object is a form of map (an actual ES6 `Map` in this case rather than an `Object`); it tells you the meaning of the key - `pkey` (which has a special meaning in this project as described elsewhere) - and the full meaning of the value - `rendered_options`.

+### Notes on future development

+Asside from Polymer 2.0, WebAssembly and WebgGL 2.0 are upcomping technologies that are of interest here.